Nebular spectra from Type Ia supernova explosion models compared to JWST observations of SN 2021aefx: Ejecta properties and predicted spectra

-Figure~\ref{fig:comp_spec_overview_full_21aefx} shows the synthetic spectra for models DDT, GCD, DBLEDET, and MERGER compared to SN~2021aefx at 270\,d post explosion in the wavelength range 0.35--14\,\micron\footnote{Similar plots of the full sequence of pulsationally assisted gravitationally-confined detonation models and double-detonation models are shown in Figs.~\ref{fig:comp_spec_gcd_21aefx} and \ref{fig:comp_spec_doubledet_21aefx}, respectively (Appendix~\ref{sect:othermod}).}.
+Figure~\ref{fig:comp_spec_overview_full_21aefx} shows the synthetic spectra for models DDT, GCD, DBLEDET, and MERGER compared to SN~2021aefx at 270\,d post explosion in the wavelength range 0.35--14\,\micron\footnote{Similar plots of the full sequence of pulsationally assisted gravitationally-confined detonation models and double-detonation models are shown in Figs.~\ref{fig:comp_spec_gcd_21aefx} and \ref{fig:comp_spec_doubledet_21aefx}, respectively.}.
 These data have been corrected for redshift and reddening \citep{Kwok/etal:2023}, while the models have been scaled to a distance of 18\,Mpc.
-We report line identifications in Table~\ref{tab:lineid}, based on their Sobolev equivalent widths\footnote{Given the weakness of the continuum flux at this phase, one would normally use the integrated line fluxes as opposed to their EW for identifying strong lines.
-However, we find that using an EW-based criterion provides a better compromise by limiting the number of line identifications in the optical ($<0.4$\,\micron) while allowing for weaker lines to be identified in the MIR.}.
+We report line identifications in Table~\ref{tab:lineid}, based on their Sobolev equivalent width (EW)\footnote{Given the weakness of the continuum flux at this phase, one would normally use the integrated line fluxes as opposed to their EW for identifying strong lines.
+However, we found that using an EW-based criterion provides a better compromise by limiting the number of line identifications in the optical ($<$0.4\,\micron) while allowing for weaker lines to be identified in the MIR.}.

-The main lesson from this figure is that the models predict all the observed spectral features of SN\,2021aefx from the blue end of the optical until the red end of the \emph{JWST} range.
+The main lesson from this figure is that the models predict all the observed spectral features of SN\,2021aefx from the blue end of the optical until the red end of the JWST range.
 Unfortunately, no single model produces a perfect match.
 The modest difference between the spectral properties of these four distinct explosion models reflects the similarity in composition for the dominant coolants in the ejecta.
 There are, however, numerous offsets in specific lines or features that result from differences in the abundance and ionisation of specific elements.
+The spherical averaging of the input explosion models will of course impact the predicted spectra.
+We attempt to qualitatively evaluate the impact of ejecta asymmetries later in Sect.~\ref{sect:los}.